icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [creme](https://github.com/creme-ml/creme): A framework for online machine learning.
 * [Neuraxle](https://github.com/Neuraxio/Neuraxle): A framework providing the right abstractions to ease research, development, and deployment of your ML pipelines.
 * [Cornac](https://github.com/PreferredAI/cornac) - A comparative framework for multimodal recommender systems with a focus on models leveraging auxiliary data.
+* [JAX](https://github.com/google/jax) - JAX is Autograd and XLA, brought together for high-performance machine learning research.
+* [fast.ai](https://github.com/fastai/fastaihttps://github.com/fastai/fastai) - A library simplifies training fast and accurate neural nets using modern best practices and already supports  vision, text, tabular, and collab (collaborative filtering) models "out of the box"
 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization

 * [SciPy](https://www.scipy.org/) - A Python-based ecosystem of open-source software for mathematics, science, and engineering.
 * [NumPy](https://www.numpy.org/) - A fundamental package for scientific computing with Python.
 * [Numba](https://numba.pydata.org/) - Python JIT (just in time) compiler to LLVM aimed at scientific Python by the developers of Cython and NumPy.
 * [Mars](https://github.com/mars-project/mars) - A tensor-based framework for large-scale data computation which often regarded as a parallel and distributed version of NumPy.
 * [NetworkX](https://networkx.github.io/) - A high-productivity software for complex networks.
 * [igraph](https://igraph.org/python/) - binding to igraph library - General purpose graph library.
 * [Pandas](https://pandas.pydata.org/) - A library providing high-performance, easy-to-use data structures and data analysis tools.